Español | 日本語

 Metabolic diseases

-A few rare inborn metabolic disorders, including pyridoxine-dependent epilepsy (PDE) and pyridoxamine 5'-phosphate oxidase (PNPO) deficiency, are the cause of early-onset epileptic encephalopathies that are found to be responsive to pharmacologic doses of vitamin B6.
-In individuals affected by PDE and PNPO deficiency, PLP bioavailability is limited, and treatment with pyridoxine and/or PLP have been used to alleviate or abolish epileptic seizures characterizing these conditions (70, 71).
-Pyridoxine therapy, along with dietary protein restriction, is also used in the management of vitamin B6 responsive homocystinuria caused by the deficiency of the PLP-dependent enzyme, cystathionine β synthase (72).
+A few rare inborn metabolic disorders, including pyridoxine-dependent epilepsy (PDE) and pyridox(am)ine phosphate oxidase (PNPO) deficiency, are the cause of early-onset epileptic encephalopathies that are found to be responsive to pharmacological doses of vitamin B6.
+In individuals affected by PDE and PNPO deficiency, PLP bioavailability is limited, and treatment with pyridoxine and/or PLP have been used to alleviate or abolish epileptic seizures characterizing these conditions (94, 95).
+Pyridoxine therapy, along with dietary protein or methionine restriction, is also sometimes used in the management of vitamin B6 responsive homocystinuria caused by the deficiency of the PLP-dependent enzyme, cystathionine β-synthase (96, 97).

-Nausea and vomiting in pregnancy (NVP), often referred to as morning sickness, can affect up to 85% of women during early pregnancy and usually lasts between 12 and 16 weeks (73).
+Nausea and vomiting in pregnancy (NVP), often referred to as "morning sickness," can affect up to 85% of women during early pregnancy and usually lasts 12 to 16 weeks (98).
 Vitamin B6 has been used since the 1940s to treat nausea during pregnancy.
 Vitamin B6 was originally included in the medication Bendectin, which was prescribed for NVP treatment and later withdrawn from the market due to unproven concerns that it increased the risk for birth defects.
-Vitamin B6 itself is considered safe during pregnancy and has been used in pregnant women without any evidence of fetal harm (74).
-The results of two double-blind, placebo-controlled trials, including 401 pregnant women that used 25 mg of pyridoxine every eight hours for three days (75) or 10 mg of pyridoxine every eight hours for five days (76), suggested that vitamin B6 may be beneficial in reducing nausea.
-A recent systematic review of randomized controlled trials on NVP symptoms during early pregnancy found supplemental vitamin B6 to be somewhat effective (77).
-It should be noted that NVP usually resolves without any treatment, making it difficult to perform well-controlled trials.
-More recently, NVP symptoms were evaluated using Pregnancy Unique Quantification of Emesis (PUQE) scores in a randomized, double-blind, placebo-controlled study conducted in 256 pregnant women (7-14 weeks' gestation) suffering from NVP (78).
-Supplementation with pyridoxine and the drug doxylamine significantly improved NVP symptoms, as assessed by lower PUQE scores compared to placebo.
-Moreover, more women supplemented with pyridoxine-doxylamine (48.9%) than placebo-treated (32.8%) asked to continue their treatment at the end of the 15-day trial.
-The American and Canadian Colleges of Obstetrics and Gynecology have recommended the use of vitamin B6 (pyridoxine hydrochloride, 10 mg) and doxylamine succinate (10 mg) as first-line therapy for NVP (73).
+Vitamin B6 itself is considered safe during pregnancy and has been used in pregnant individuals without any evidence of fetal harm (99).
+The results of two double-blind, placebo-controlled trials, including 401 pregnant women that used 25 mg of pyridoxine every eight hours for three days (100) or 10 mg of pyridoxine every eight hours for five days (101), suggested that vitamin B6 may be beneficial in reducing nausea.
+A 2014 systematic review of randomized controlled trials on NVP symptoms during early pregnancy found supplemental vitamin B6 to be somewhat effective (102).
+More recent systematic reviews have found supplemental vitamin B6 to have some benefit in treating NVP (103, 104), but evidence has been graded to be of very low quality (104).
+Another review of 14 clinical trials found that pyridoxine treatment was effective for mild cases of NVP (105).
+The American College of Obstetricians and Gynecologists include oral pyridoxine as a first-line therapy for NVP (106); patients should discuss treatment options with their physician.
+It should be noted that NVP usually resolves in the second trimester of pregnancy without any treatment, making it difficult to perform well-controlled trials.

 Premenstrual syndrome

 Premenstrual syndrome (PMS) refers to a cluster of symptoms, including but not limited to fatigue, irritability, moodiness/depression, fluid retention, and breast tenderness, that begin sometime after ovulation (mid-cycle) and subside with the onset of menstruation (the monthly period).
-A systematic review and meta-analysis of nine randomized, placebo-controlled trials suggested that supplemental vitamin B6, up to 100 mg/day, may be of value to treat PMS, including mood symptoms; however, only limited conclusions could be drawn because most of the studies were of poor quality (79).
-Another more recent review of 13 randomized controlled studies also emphasized the need for conclusive evidence before recommendations can be made (80).
+A systematic review and meta-analysis of nine randomized, placebo-controlled trials suggested that supplemental vitamin B6 (up to 100 mg/day) may be of value to treat PMS, including mood symptoms; however, only limited conclusions could be drawn because most of the studies were of poor quality (108).
+Another more recent review of 13 randomized controlled studies also emphasized the need for conclusive evidence before recommendations can be made (109).

 Depression

-The importance of PLP-dependent enzymes in the synthesis of several neurotransmitters (see Nervous system function) has led researchers to consider whether vitamin B6 deficiency may contribute to the onset of depressive symptoms (see Disease Prevention).
+The importance of PLP-dependent enzymes in the synthesis of several neurotransmitters (see Nervous system function) has led researchers to consider whether vitamin B6 deficiency might contribute to the onset of depressive symptoms (see Disease Prevention).
 There is limited evidence suggesting that supplemental vitamin B6 may have therapeutic efficacy in the management of depression.
-In a randomized, placebo-controlled trial conducted in 225 elderly patients hospitalized for acute illness, a six-month intervention with daily multivitamin/mineral supplements improved nutritional B-vitamin status and decreased the number and severity of depressive symptoms when compared to placebo (81).
-In addition, while supplement intake effectively reduced plasma homocysteine levels compared to placebo, the effect of supplementation on depressive symptoms at the end of the trial was greater in treated subjects in the lowest versus highest quartile of homocysteine levels (≤10 micromoles/liter vs. ≥16.1 micromoles/liter) (82).
-Yet, the etiology of late-onset depression is unclear and evidence is currently lacking to suggest whether supplemental B vitamins (including vitamin B6) could relieve depressive symptoms.
+In a randomized, placebo-controlled trial conducted in 225 elderly patients hospitalized for acute illness, a six-month intervention with a daily multivitamin/mineral supplement improved nutritional B-vitamin status and decreased the number and severity of depressive symptoms compared to placebo (110).
+While the supplementation effectively reduced plasma homocysteine levels compared to placebo, its effects on depressive symptoms at the end of the trial were greater in treated subjects in the lowest versus highest quartile of homocysteine level at baseline (≤10 μmol/L vs. ≥16.1 μmol/L) (111).
+Yet, the etiology of depression is unclear, and evidence is currently lacking to suggest whether supplemental B vitamins (including vitamin B6) might relieve depressive symptoms.
+Large-scale, placebo-controlled trials are needed to determine whether B-vitamin supplementation has any utility in the treatment of depression.

 Carpal tunnel syndrome

 Carpal tunnel syndrome (CTS) causes numbness, pain, and weakness of the hand and fingers due to compression of the median nerve at the wrist.
 It may result from repetitive stress injury of the wrist or from soft-tissue swelling, which sometimes occurs with pregnancy or hypothyroidism.
-Early studies by the same investigator suggested that supplementation with 100-200 mg/day of vitamin B6 for several months might improve CTS symptoms in individuals with low vitamin B6 status (83, 84).
-In addition, a cross-sectional study in 137 men not taking vitamin supplements found that decreased blood levels of PLP were associated with increased pain, tingling, and nocturnal awakening—all symptoms of CTS (85).
-However, studies using electrophysiological measurements of median nerve conduction have largely failed to find an association between vitamin B6 deficiency and CTS (86).
-While a few studies have noted some symptomatic relief with vitamin B6 supplementation, double-blind, placebo-controlled trials have not generally found vitamin B6 to be effective in treating CTS (86).
+Early studies by the same investigator suggested that supplementation with 100 mg/day-200 mg/day of vitamin B6 for several months might improve CTS symptoms in individuals with low vitamin B6 status (112, 113).
+In addition, a cross-sectional study in 137 men not taking vitamin supplements found that decreased blood concentrations of PLP were associated with increased pain, tingling, and nocturnal wakening — all symptoms of CTS (114).
+However, studies using electrophysiological measurements of median nerve conduction have largely failed to find an association between vitamin B6 deficiency and CTS (115).
+While a few studies have noted some symptomatic relief with vitamin B6 supplementation, double-blind, placebo-controlled trials have not generally found vitamin B6 to be effective in treating CTS (115).
 Yet, despite its equivocal effectiveness, vitamin B6 supplementation is sometimes used in complementary therapy in an attempt to avoid hand surgery.
-Patients taking high doses of vitamin B6 should be advised by a physician and monitored for vitamin B6-related toxicity symptoms (see Toxicity) (87).
+Patients taking high doses of vitamin B6 should be advised by a physician and monitored for vitamin B6-related toxicity symptoms (see Toxicity) (116).

 Sources